 If Element Manager controls port 162 to receive SNMP traps from the server switch, you can configure host registration and other options.
-To configure SNMP preferences, follow these steps:
+To configure SNMP preferences, do the following:

 Step 1 From the File menu, choose Preferences.

 The Preferences window opens.